 Papua New Guinea – silky smooth with chocolate, nutty flavours, a slightly fruity finish of cherry undertones and hints of vanilla.

-Black Espresso – Having either a straight up espresso or a long black will allow you to still appreciate and taste the unqiue flavours of an Single Origin.
+Black Espresso – Having either a straight up espresso or a long black will allow you to still appreciate and taste the unique flavours of a Single Origin.
 We recommend:

 - Ethiopia Limu: Citrus lime acidity, notes of stone fruit with a hint of spice